srushti-714/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_07.md

         - Location: **IMPORTANT: For most users, select the same region you used when you started your lab - this makes migration faster.
 If you are using an Azure Pass subscription, choose a different region to stay within the Total Regional vCPU limit.**

     > **Note**: You can verify the location by opening another browser tab, navigating to https://portal.azure.com and selecting Virtual Machines on the left navigation.
-Use the same region as the **SmartHostSUFFIX** virtual machine.
+Use the same region as the **SmartHost{SUFFIX}** virtual machine.

     - Use SQL elastic pool: **No**